Aloo Pakora: Crispy And Spicy Potato Pakora

 They are made of potatoes, gram flour/ chickpea flour, and spices.

-Technically, you can use any type of potato.
-However, I find red skin Desiree, Maris Piper or King Edward are good choices.
+Technically, you can use any potato.
+However, I find red-skinned Desiree, Maris Piper, or King Edward are good choices.
 Not only do they have texture and taste that create tasty pakora, but they are also easy to get at a reasonable price.

-When it comes to flour, unfortunately, you have to use gram flour which is also called besan flour or chickpea flour.
+When it comes to flour, unfortunately, you have to use gram flour, which is also called besan flour or chickpea flour.
 This is the main flour for the recipe.
-And you can not substitute with any other type of flour, because your potato fritters won’t be the same as pakoras.
-It is this flour that makes pakoras IMO.
+You can not substitute it with any other type of flour because your potato fritters won’t be the same as pakoras.
+It is this flour that makes pakoras, in my opinion.

 And you also need a little bit of plain flour/ all-purpose flour or rice flour for the batter.

-As for the spices, you only need those you usually put in your Indian/ Pakistani cooking.
-You will need ground cumin, ground coriander, red chilli powder/ red chilli flakes/ cayenne pepper, and salt.
+You only need the spices you usually use in Indian/ Pakistani cooking: ground cumin, ground coriander, red chili powder/ red chili flakes/ cayenne pepper, and salt.

-You can put extra spiciness by adding chopped fresh chillies if you like.
+You can add extra spiciness by adding chopped fresh chilies if you like.

 When it comes to cooking potatoes, I don’t peel them anymore now.
-So, I just wash and rinse them.
-Then I slice them at the same thickness as possible.
+So, I wash and rinse them.
+Then, I slice them at the same thickness as possible.
 I find that 2-3 mm/0.12-inch thick potato slices can make nicely crispy pakoras with a bit of bite.

 potato slices soaked in fresh water